annnie04/wanderland/_posts/2023-10-14-1st PBIxPython.md

 ### Transform raw dataset into usable table through string operations such as str.extract, slice, replace

-The raw data from my search query are long messages that contains the key strings that we needed.
+The raw data from my search query are long messages that contains the key strings that we need.
 Therefore, I need to extract the key strings from each message and store them in different columns.

 ![image](https://github.com/annnie04/onepercent/assets/113150580/b186e004-c916-4dc5-a5c1-a3fdf1f15dad)

-In high level, I need a table consisting the changes of machine status in the last 24 hours.
+In high level, I'm creating a dataframe that consist of changes of machine status in the last 24 hours.
-This is a sample of raw alarm messages that I will be looking for and below is how I prepare my dataframe.
+This is a sample of raw alarm messages that I obtained and below is how I prepare my dataframe.

 ![image](https://github.com/annnie04/onepercent/assets/113150580/b8931baf-bf2c-4f1f-9a43-d9318a7d077e)